 Special thanks go to Sodexo Dining Services and Keene TV for their support on these videos.

 Interested in seeing more great videos?
 Here is one from TED Talks about drying your hands with one small paper towel

-For more information contact Mary Jensen Campus Sustainability Officer or the Office of Sustainability Programs at 603.358.2417
+For more information contact KSC Sustainability or the Office of Sustainability Programs at 603.358.2417